runspired/building-cross-platform/assignments/week-1a-cli-and-git.md

-The "README" file containing the overview of the `git` repository for this class is located at `/Users/runspired/Github/building-cross-platform/README.md`. `.md` is a file extension, which conveys that the file is written in [Markdown](https://daringfireball.net/projects/markdown/basics), a plain text formatting syntax that is commonly used for technical documents and can be used commenting on StackOverflow, Github, and in Slack.
+The "README" file containing the overview of the `git` repository for this class is located at `/Users/runspired/Github/building-cross-platform/README.md`. `.md` is a file extension, which conveys that the file is written in [Markdown](https://daringfireball.net/projects/markdown/basics), a plain text formatting syntax that is commonly used for technical documents and can be used when commenting on StackOverflow, Github, and in Slack.

 Since this file is in a git repository that I publicly publish, you can also find this file at